North American International Auto Show

 Comfortable shoes – The show floor is huge and your feet will remind you at the end of the day.
 You definitely won’t want to wear your brand new dress shoes.

 Video and still cameras – Capturing the beauty of these cars will be something you can keep forever.
 Plus, on Tuesday, Jan.
-20, you can get into the show an hour early if you have your camera, to snap shots for the annual photo contest.
-Photos can be submitted in any one of the following categories: Convertibles, Coupes & Concepts, Luxury, Coolest Close-up, Electric Vehicles or Black and White Photos.
-The top winner in each category will receive a $200 prize.
+19, you can get into the show an hour early if you have your camera, to snap shots for the annual photo contest.
+Photos can be submitted in several different categories for a chance to win Bose products.
 Click here for more information.

 Cash – Bring a couple small bills to get a people mover ticket or check your coat.
 You also might want some cash to grab a bite to eat from the food court or a nearby restaurant.